This page assumes that you are familiar with the concepts described in the Global network firewall policies overview .

 gcloud

-gcloud compute network-firewall-policies rules update RULE_PRIORITY \ --firewall-policy POLICY_NAME \ --global-firewall-policy \ [...fields you want to modify...]
+gcloud compute network-firewall-policies rules update RULE_PRIORITY \ --firewall-policy POLICY_NAME \ --global-firewall-policy \ [...flags you want to modify...]

 Describe a rule